 Planting food plots for white-tailed deer or any wildlife species is not a solution for deficiencies in the habitat or improper land management practices.
-In most cases, only marginal returns can be expected.
-In central Texas, food plots for white-tailed deer may provide nutritious forage during short periods of the year when climatic extremes occur.
+In some cases, only marginal returns can be expected.
+In Texas, food plots for white-tailed deer may provide nutritious forage during short periods of the year when climatic extremes occur.
 Lack of timely rainfall or adequate soil moisture may influence establishment of annual white-tailed deer food plots.
 If food plots are planted, both cool and warm season plots should be developed.
-Planting native perennial forbs may be cost effective over the long term.
-Proper planning and soil preparation are necessary to successfully grow food plots.
+Planting native perennial forbs may be more cost effective over the long term.
+Proper planning and soil preparation is necessary to successfully grow food plots.
 Food plots should be located near cover and in areas frequently used by deer on good soil-type sites not subject to erosion.
 Fertilization increases palatability for plants.
-Overseeding improved pastures during the fall can provide forage for wildlife with minimum soil cultivation.
-Always use recommended equipment, seeding rates and planting depths instructions for selected plantings.
-Pray for rain!
+Overseeding tame pastures during the fall can provide forage for wildlife with minimum soil cultivation.
+Always use recommended equipment, seeding rates, and planting depth instructions for selected plantings.
+Then, pray for rain!